KQM-git/HSRNews/readme.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

+### Known Issues

+■2024/06/19

+- It is known that in certain story dialogues for the Trailblaze Missions "Penacony — Seabiscuit" and "A Thousand Bells at Dawn," the English voiceover for the character Argenti (Erudition: Physical) is not available.
+This should be addressed in future updates.
+We appreciate your understanding.

 ### Game Updates and Improvements Overview

 ■2024/06/19